Warning: You are browsing the documentation for PrestaShop 8, which is outdated.

 ->setData($dataCallback);

-The default $limit
+The default $limit is set to 5000.

-You can modify this limit by calling setLimit(int $limit)
+You can modify this limit by calling setLimit(int $limit):

 return (new CsvResponse())